-First things first: You’ll want to set aside time to take an inventory of your personal belongings, since your overall policy cost will be largely determined by the amount of coverage you select.
+First things first: You’ll want to set aside time to take an inventory of your personal belongings, since your overall renters policy cost will be largely determined by the amount of coverage you select.

 Accounting for everything you own might seem challenging, but it’s key.
 It’ll not only help you determine how much coverage you should purchase, but it’ll be crucial if you need to file a claim in the future.
 Sarah B., a claims advocate here at Lemonade, can attest to that.